KubaTaba1uga/c_project_template/README.md

 New tests units should be grouped by directories.
 To understand more look on ./test directory.

-Hierarchial build is very favoured by Meson, splitting test unit's into seperate directories allow keeping meson.buils short and simple.
+Hierarchial build is very favoured by Meson, splitting test unit's into seperate directories allow keeping meson.builds short and simple.

 ## Authors